 In this tutorial we are going to create a winter scene in Photoshop and you will learn to use a range of tools and filters with this tutorial.
 This tutorial was made using Photoshop CS6 but is suitable for most of the Photoshop versions (CS and CC).
+You might also be interested in this Free Snow Action for Photoshop.

 First get your image ready.
 I got this free image from Pixabay.com and you can get the exact image here.
 Pixabay is a great source for free images and if you yet haven’t signed up with them, you should.
 You can also choose another image that would be suitable for this project.
 From the size selection I selected the 3840px x 2160px sized photo.